What Is a Stock?

 So, it appears that the Government of Canada is in the business of distributing stocks that would very well result in criminal investigations in the United States, which is a completely absurd situation.
 It would seem that the buyer of a private placement of a block of shares that have gone on to lose more than 99 percent would have had some idea that such a future was in store for them.
 Given this, at least some of those who distribute stock in companies with no revenues that go on to lose most of their value are carrying secrets, and have been dishonest, which creates motive.

 For example, it appears that buyers of private placements have several methods at their disposal to entice buyers to place buy orders for their stock on the TSX Venture and other exchanges.
-One of these would be tell an elderly person that they think the stock is going to go up, and that they should buy a significant amount of it.
+One of these would be telling an elderly person that they think the stock is going to go up, and that they should buy a significant amount of it.
 Once a targeted senior citizen, or other pigeon, agrees to do so, all the private placement buyer needs to do is sell their shares to them on the open market.
 If the buyer of the 2012 private placement sold their shares to senior citizens, they have lost over 99 percent.

 Option Time-Value Decay